weblicht/curb/components/GenericDisplay/README.md

 elements.
 Their purposes is to provide default styling information and a useful props interface.

+`Alert`: wrap some content in a div with an appropriate Bootstrap alert class

 `Card`: wrap some content in a Bootstrap card div and add a title